desaintmartin/chart-releaser/README.md

 $ go install
 ```

+### Docker (for Continuous Integration)

+You can use the quay.io/helmpack/chart-releaser Docker repository to run containers with Chart Releaser.
+It is built on top of Alpine and its default entry-point is cr.
+See the `Dockerfile` for more informations.

 ## Usage

 Currently, `cr` can create GitHub Releases from a set of charts packaged up into a directory and create an `index.yaml` file for the chart repository from GitHub Releases.